mushroom-matthew/fabric_defect_image_segmentation/README.md

 python3 -m loopr_image_segmentation.scripts.defect_segmentation --help
 ~~~~

-*Please note that only one model is currently supported.
-This model is known to be susceptible to false positives (in particular).
+*Please note that there are two models that are currently supported.
+Unfortunately, both models are known to be susceptible to false positives (in particular).
 Reducing the `--grain` input argument can help for those false positives related to edge effects of patch operations.
 Another known source of false positives seems related to illumination variations across samples.
-A v2 model is being trained and will be added upon completion.*
+The v2 model is a bit better for false positives, but not perfect.*